LucasRoesler/Simple-Tiling/README.md

 #### Configurable New Window Behavior

-A toogle setting allows you to control the behavior for newly opened windows.
-You can choose to either have them become the new master window (pushing the old master into the stack) or have them appended to the stack as the last window (Default).
+This setting controls where newly opened windows are placed in the tiling layout:

+* **Stack** (Default): New windows are added to the end of the stack on the right side, keeping your current primary window in place
+* **Primary**: New windows become the new primary window on the left, pushing the previous primary to the top of the stack

+You can change this behavior in the Simple Tiling settings panel within the GNOME Extensions application.

 #### Adjusting Tiling Window Delays